alxBL85/encora_aspiration_homework/README.md

 There should also be Search capability to search/query on any term or topic.

-¬†You shouldimplement best practices with the UI.
+You should implement best practices with the UI.
 To interact with the Github GraphQL API you'll need to have
 * a [Github API key](https://docs.github.com/en/free-pro-team@latest/graphql/guides/forming-calls
 -with-graphql#authenticating-with-graphql)